Entelodontidae: Teeth

 Similar to pigs, entelodonts retain a large number of teeth, a plesiomorphic trait approximating the ancestral condition for artiodactyls.
 They have a typical mammalian dental formula of 3.1.4.3 / 3.1.4.3, meaning that each tooth row has three pairs of robust incisors, a pair of large canines, four pairs of pointed premolars, and three pairs of relatively simple and flat molars.
 This unreduced, or "complete" dentition is the origin of the family's name, which is Greek for "complete teeth".

 The incisors are closely packed but do not develop a distinct straight chopping surface.
 They range from chisel-shaped in some entelodonts (Archaeotherium) to massive and rounded in others (Daeodon).
 The canines have thick enamel and are circular in cross section, unlike most artiodactyls.
-In older individuals, the tip of the upper canine often heavily worn or even chipped off.
+In older individuals, the tip of the upper canines are often heavily worn or even chipped off.
 Premolars are triangular when seen from the side, with a large and conical main cusp.
 They are elongated from front-to-back and widely-spaced, taking up a large portion of the tooth row.
 The molar teeth are bunodont, with very low and rounded cusps rather than shearing surfaces.
 Bunodont teeth are common in other omnivorous mammals, including pigs, bears, and humans.
 The upper molars have up to six cusps and a low crest (a precingulum) on the front edge of the crown.
-The lower molars have only four main cusps (except in Proentelodon); the front two cusps (the metaconid and protoconid) may be connected by a horizontal crest and are slightly larger than the rear two cusps.
+In all but the earliest entelodonts, the lower molars have only four main cusps.
+The front two cusps (the metaconid and protoconid) may be connected by a horizontal crest and are slightly larger than the rear two cusps.

 Postcranial skeleton

 The skeleton is fairly unspecialized in entelodonts.
-They retain typical artiodactyl skeletal traits such as a double-pulley ankle joint and paraxonic ("even toed") feet with weight split evenly between the two middle toes.
-They had four toes in total, with the middle two forming small, pointed cloven hooves, while the remaining two were vestigial and likely not externally visible.
+They retain typical artiodactyl skeletal traits, such as a double-pulley ankle joint and paraxonic ("even toed") feet with weight split evenly between the two middle toes.
+They had four toes on each foot, with the middle two forming small, pointed cloven hooves, while the remaining two were vestigial and likely not externally visible.
 In larger species, a bison-like spinal hump supported the weight of the heavy head.
 The limbs were long, and the radius and ulna were fused.
 Though not fused, the metatarsals (raised foot bones) were long and closely packed.
 The limb and hoof proportions are consistent with other hoofed animals that run well on open ground but are not built for high speed.